 The --only-innodb and --only-innodb-with-frm options back up InnoDB tables only, skipping those of other storage engines.
-You might use one of these options for some backup operations based on the following considerations:
+You might also use them together with the --include option to make selective backup of InnoDB tables while excluding all other files created by other storage engines.